Reviews

 Bonus points if it doesn't try to shake me down for $4.99 every time I lose.
 We'll get to that.

-But here's my problem with Wordle: it takes about three minutes.
+My problem with Wordle: it takes about three minutes.

 I don't mean that as a compliment.
 I mean I finish it on the toilet before my coffee kicks in and then I have nothing for the rest of the day.
 One puzzle.
 That's it.
 I'm an addict and you're giving me a single hit?
 Come on.

-Also — and this is going to be controversial — it's not really a "word game" in the Boggle sense.
+Also, and this is going to be controversial, it's not really a "word game" in the Boggle sense.
 It's a logic puzzle wearing word-game clothes.
 You're process-of-elimination-ing, not word-finding.
 Different skill.
 Still great.
 Just different.

 Verdict: Perfect for what it is.
 Terrible if you want more than three minutes of daily entertainment.

-2. Words With Friends 2 — The One Your Mom Plays
+2. Words With Friends 2

 Words With Friends has been around since 2009, which in app years makes it roughly 400 years old.
 It's got the biggest playerbase of any word game, period.
 Your aunt plays it.
 Your coworker plays it.
 That random person you matched with on a dating app in 2019 and never actually met plays it.

 And you know what?
 The core game is solid.
 It's Scrabble with a different board layout.
-The dictionary is generous (too generous, honestly — it accepts words I'm 90% sure aren't real).
+The dictionary is generous.
+Too generous, honestly.
+It accepts words I'm 90% sure aren't real.
 Finding opponents is never a problem.

-But oh my god, the monetization.
+But the monetization.

 And the async format means you're waiting hours (sometimes days) for your opponent to play.
 I have games from three weeks ago that are still going.
 My opponent is either deeply strategic or has forgotten I exist.